What Is A Polysomnogram (PSG) with MSLT Test?

 Your Sleep Technologist will be at our site to greet you when you arrive.
 After you make yourself comfortable, your Technologist will take a brief history, explain the testing procedure and answer any questions you may have.
 He/she will then begin the process of applying the sensors for your study.
 First, the Technologist will run the necessary wires for your legs (applied with stickers), chest and abdomen.
 Next, the Technologist will mark and measure your head with a paper ruler and a grease pencil.
 This is done because each electrode on your head needs to be in a very precise location.
 Once this is complete, a prep solution will be applied to clean the scalp for the electrodes.
 Lastly, the electrodes are placed on the surface of your scalp with a small amount of paste.
 The prep, paste, and tape are hypoallergenic.

 In the morning, the Technologist will remove some of the sensors used the night before and will explain your Multiple Sleep Latency Test.
 You will have 5 half hour naps with the first one beginning at about 8:00am.
-In between naps, you can relax, catch up on phone calls, enjoy our high-speed internet and TV, or read the paper.
+In between naps, you can relax, catch up on phone calls or read.
 Sandwiches for lunch are provided; please notify us of any special dietary needs in the morning when you arrive.

 You may bring your own pillow and food/snacks, if preferable.
-Sleep Insights offers a private, hotel-like environment with wi-fi and cable TV.
+Sleep Insights offers a private, hotel-like environment with wifi and TV.
 While you are asleep, your technologist will make every effort to ensure your comfort.
 You will be monitored remotely--no one will be in your room watching you.
 After your last nap is completed, the Technologist will remove all of the wires and electrodes.
-You will then be able to take a shower (available at certain locations) and prepare for your day.

 At your follow-up appointment, you will receive your sleep study results and discuss them with your provider.